Sales Manager Jobs at Dollar General with Visa Sponsorship

 - Frequent walking and standing.

-- Frequent bending, stooping and kneeling to run check out station, stock merchandise and unload trucks.
+- Frequent bending, stooping, and kneeling to run check out station, stock merchandise and unload trucks; which may also require the ability to push and/or pull rolltainers for stocking merchandise.

-- Frequent handling of merchandise and equipment such as hand-held scanner, pricing guns, box cutters, merchandise containers, two-wheel dollies, and U-boats (six-wheel carts).
+- Frequent handling of merchandise and equipment such as handheld scanners, pricing guns, box cutters, merchandise containers, two-wheel dollies, U-boats (six-wheel carts), and rolltainers.

 - Frequent and proper lifting of up to 40 pounds; occasional lifting of up to 55 pounds.